What Do You Need To Play A Poker Game?

 Casinos have dress codes, so know before you go, especially if they have rules about jeans or sleeveless shirts.
 That said, dress comfortably: poker is a game of patience, and you'll be a lot more patient if you don't feel like your pants are too tight.

-Many a casino has free drinks, so go ahead and enjoy, but be cautious: loosening up with a beverage might cost you a lot more if you overindulge, and a casino bouncer might get a little rough and tumble if you get too rambunctious.
+Many casinos have free drinks, so go ahead and enjoy, but be cautious: loosening up with a beverage might cost you a lot more if you overindulge, and a casino bouncer might get a little rough and tumble if you get too rambunctious.
 Know your limits!
 Oh, and do the right thing: tip your server.
 The drinks might be free, but their time isn't.